ddd4051/ddd4051/README.md

 - 👋 Hi, I’m @ddd4051
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning C
+- Goal：CSU ComputerScience Master

 <!---
 ddd4051/ddd4051 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.